In conversation with Jules Scholler, PhD, Software Engineer in Bioimaging

 The ‘in conversation’ series features members of the Wyss Center community discussing their work, their collaborations and imagining the future.

 As a software engineer working in bioimaging, I mainly write software for microscopy image analysis.
-My goal is to leverage and develop new algorithms that will allow us to image the whole human brain at high resolution.
-The Wyss Center’s microscopy and neurobiology teams are collaborating with Christophe Lamy’s lab at the University of Geneva and Eniko Kovari at Geneva University Hospital.
-Together, we are exploring cellular and whole brain mechanisms in healthy and diseased brain tissue.
+My goal is to leverage and develop new algorithms that will allow us to image the human brain at high resolution.
+I work closely with the Wyss Center’s microscopy and neurobiology teams who are exploring cellular and whole brain mechanisms in healthy and diseased brain tissue in the search for disease biomarkers.

 What clinical problem does this solve?